 Research question PepsiCo:

-- What's the effect of a price increase of 0.25 Turkish Lira on the sales of Lays chips?
+- What's the impact of a 0.25 Turkish Lira price increase on the sales of Lays chips?

 - Which research method best predicts sales: traditional questionnaires or NeuroPricing™?

 Two methods were used to investigate this: traditional questionnaires and neuro-research.
 We wanted to know which of the two methods best predicted sales outcome.
 Crucially, we wanted to know: